 The COVID-19 vaccine has arrived in New York!
-Currently, the coronavirus vaccine is available to New Yorkers who meet Phase 1A and Phase 1B elgibility requirements including high-risk health care workers, staff and residents at long-term care facilities, front-line staff in patient-facing roles, first responders, teachers and educators, and those 65 years and older; refer to the full eligibility requirements here.
+Currently, the coronavirus vaccine is available to New Yorkers who meet Phase 1A and Phase 1B elgibility requirements including high-risk health care workers, staff and residents at long-term care facilities, front-line staff in patient-facing roles, first responders, teachers and educators, those 65 years and older, and those newly added under the Phase 1B expansion; refer to the full eligibility requirements here.
 To find a vaccination site near you and to schedule an appointment, refer to the NYC Covid-19 Vaccine Finder or call 877-VAX-4NYC between 8 AM and 9 PM, seven days a week.

 The Centers for Disease Control (CDC) has developed an FAQ to commonly asked questions about COVID-19 vaccination.
 The CDC also has information for busting common myths about COVID-19 vaccines.